mrahtz/learning-from-human-preferences/README.md

 * 17/11/2017: Rewrote using processes instead of threads after discovering TensorFlow thread locking
 * 23/11/2017: Implemented end-to-end tests for reward predictor

+Currently working on: training a simple 'moving dot' agent to move to the middle of a white square, and fixing bugs.

 Future targets:
 * Successfully train the 'moving dot' agent to move to the middle of a blank square
 * Implement the little details (human error-adjusted softmax, label rate decay, etc.)